TheDragonCode/laravel-deploy-operations/docs/how-to-use/running.md

 };
 ```

-In this case, the action file that defines this parameter will run asynchronously using the `DragonCode\LaravelActions\Jobs\ActionJob` class.
+In this case, the action file that defines this parameter will run asynchronously using the `DragonCode\LaravelDeployOperations\Jobs\ActionJob` class.

 The name of the connection and queue can be changed through the [settings](https://github.com/TheDragonCode/laravel-actions/tree/main/config).